 In October 2018, the European Commission published a roadmap to assess whether the rules on food information to consumers as regards the mandatory origin labelling for pork, sheep, goats and poultry are effective, efficient, coherent and relevant.
-The Commission is expected to publish the final report in the second semester of 2020.
+This roadmap will be followed by a report that the Commission needs to provide the European Parliament and Council with by April 1, 2020.